mitchmac/ServerlessWP/readme.md

 # Run WordPress On Vercel, Netlify, or AWS
-Serverless WordPress on Vercel, Netlify, or AWS Lambda because WordPress hosting is silly.
+WordPress hosting is silly.
+Serverless WordPress on Vercel, Netlify, or AWS Lambda.

 | Vercel (recommended) | Netlify |
 | --- | --- |